derhauck/kapigen/doc/pipelines/docker.md

 * `dockerfile: [optional | default: 'Dockerfile']` The name of the Dockerfile inside the `<path>`.
 * `release: [optional | default: true]` Whether the build will run on a release pipeline (tag pipeline) or only on feature branches.
 * `buildArgs: [optional]` Additional build arguments for the docker build.
+* `imageName: [optional | default: 'moby/buildkit:v0.12.3-rootless']` The image name to use for running the build job.

 ### Rules:
 Pipeline will execute for the following types: